jonathancwhite/highlands-project/readme.md

 -   Create a new env file inside of backend
 -   Copy .env.sample over to your new .env file
 -   Now we will run server.js to make sure our backend can connect to the database
+    ```
+    cd ..
+    npm run server
+    ```
+-   You will see a confirmation of the server starting in your terminal
+-   Once confirmed that your server is running, we can go ahead and start the entire application.

+### Application

+We will run our application in development mode since it is not deployed.

+-   NPM instructions:
+    ```
+    npm run backup-dev
+    ```
+-   PNPM instructions:
+    ```
+    pnpm run dev
+    ```